privatenumber/lintroll/src/custom-rules/prefer-arrow-functions/README.md

 <!-- eslint-enable pvtnbr/prefer-arrow-functions -->

 ### Limitations
-This rule will not warn or fix functions if it detects that the function uses any of these features:
+This rule will not generate warnings or fixes for traditional functions that use any of the following features:

 #### Inside function body
 - [`this`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this)